What the Election Results Mean for Health Policy in the Year Ahead

 Legislative and Regulatory Healthcare Outlook for 2025

 On the regulatory side, it is unlikely that the Trump administration will prioritize healthcare over the economy and immigration policies in the near-term.
-However, the early weeks and months of a new administration present opportunities to rescind policies of the outgoing administration, and the Congressional Review Act could be used to repeal recent CMS (Centers for Medicare and Medicaid Services) or HHS (Department of Health and Human Services) rules if Republicans also gain control of the House.
+However, the early weeks and months of a new administration present opportunities to rescind policies of the outgoing administration, and the Congressional Review Act could be used to repeal recent (Centers for Medicare and Medicaid Services (CMS) or Department of Health and Human Services rules.

 Examples of other early regulatory activities could include: